Engineer2B/Getting-And-Cleaning-Data/CodeBook.md

 ### The transformations
 The test and training data were row binded into 1 dataframe.
 Then the activity and the participant data for test and train data were column binded to this frame.

+Now we have a dataframe that looks schematically like this:

+![alt text][dataframe]
+[dataframe]: https://coursera-forum-screenshots.s3.amazonaws.com/ab/a2776024af11e4a69d5576f8bc8459/Slide2.png "from David's project FAQ"

 For this data frame the headers were renamed using the following table of rules in sequence:

 pattern | replaced by